jvalle58/DATS-6103-Project-2/README.md

-# An Economic Analysis of Virginia's Counties and Independent Cities from 2001 to 2018
+# An Economic Analysis of Virginia from 2001 to 2018

 Welcome!
 You have arrived at an overview of Virginia's economic trends from 2001 to 2018.
 Since the 1950s, Virginia has established itself as an economically potent state built on a wide variety of industries, and has embraced the rapid tide of globalization and interstate commerce.
 Partly due to its close proximity to Washington, DC, as well as the nationwide shift toward technologically-oriented jobs, Virginia has especially benefited from such changes, prompting citizens as well as businesses from other states to relocate within its limits.